coffeelint/coffeelint.github.io/src/configuration.md

-There are over 40 [rules](#rules) built into CoffeeLint.

-Starting from the current working directory, CoffeeLint looks for the following possible sources:

-- a `coffeelintConfig` property in "package.json"
+CoffeeLint will automatically walk up the directory tree looking for a config file, or a "package.json", that has a `coffeelintConfig` property.
+If neither of those are found, or you're linting from STDIN, it will check your home directory.

+Possible names for the config file:

-- a "coffeelint.json" file
+- "coffeelint.json"
-- a ".coffeelintrc.json" file
+- ".coffeelintrc.json"

 The configuration can be extended by the `extends` property.